mlhartme/stool/client/documentation.md

   Last port available for stages.
 Type number, default 9999.
 * **REGISTRY_URL**
   Prefix for all stage repository tags.
 Has to be all lower case (because it's used for Docker tags which have to be lower case).
 Type string.
-* **VHOSTS**
-  `true` to create urls with subdomains for app and stage name.
-  `false` to create urls without subdomains.
-(Note that urls always contain the port to distinguish between stages).
-Type boolean.
-  If you want to enable vhosts you need the respective DNS * entries for your machine.

 #### Environment